-Procedure. - The manner in which disputed claims shall be presented, the reports ''(f)thereon required from the claimant and from employers, and the conduct of hearings and appeals shall be in accordance with rules adopted by the Division for determining the rights of the parties, whether or not such regulations-rules conform to common-law or statutory rules of evidence and other technical rules of procedure.
-All testimony at any hearing before an appeals referee upon a disputed claim shall be recorded unless the the parties have waived the evidentiary hearing and entered into a stipulation resolving the issues pending before the appeals referee, hearing officer, or other employee assigned to make the decision, decision.
-The appeals referee, hearing officer, or other employee assigned to make the decision may either accept or reject the stipulation.
-If the stipulation is rejected, the parties may appeal the decision to the Board of Review. but If the testimony is recorded, it need not be transcribed unless the disputed claim is further appealed and, one or more of the parties objects, under such rules as the Division may adopt, to being provided a copy of the tape recording of the hearing.
+"(f) Procedure. - The manner in which disputed claims shall be presented, the reports thereon required from the claimant and from employers, and the conduct of hearings and appeals shall be in accordance with rules adopted by the Division for determining the rights of the parties, whether or not such rules conform to common-law or statutory rules of evidence and other technical rules of procedure.
+All All testimony at any hearing before an appeals referee upon a disputed claim shall be recorded unless the the parties have waived the evidentiary hearing and entered into a stipulation resolving the issues pending before the appeals referee, hearing officer, or other employee assigned to make the decision, recording is waived by all interested parties.
+If the testimony is recorded, it but need not be transcribed unless the disputed claim is further appealed and, one or more of the parties objects, under such rules as the Division may adopt, to being provided a copy of the tape recording of the hearing.
 Any other provisions of this Chapter notwithstanding, any individual receiving the transcript shall pay to the Division such reasonable fee for the transcript as the Division may by regulation provide.
 The fee so prescribed by the Division for a party shall not exceed the lesser of sixty-five cents (65¢) per page or sixty-five dollars (\$65.00) per transcript.
 The Division may by regulation provide for the fee to be waived in such circumstances as it in its sole discretion deems appropriate but in the case of an appeal in forma pauperis supported by such proofs as are required in G.S.
-1-110, the Division shall waive the fee."

-SECTION 2.(e) This section becomes effective November 1, 2012.

-PART III.
-COMPLIANCE WITH THE TRADE ADJUSTMENT ASSISTANCE EXTENSION ACT OF 2011: NEW HIRE DIRECTORY

-SECTION 3.(a) G.S.
-110-129.2(c) reads as rewritten:
+1-110, the Division shall waive the fee.
+The parties may enter into a stipulation of the facts.
+If the appeals referee, hearing officer, or other employee assigned to make the decision believes the stipulation provides sufficient information to make a decision, then the appeals referee, hearing officer, or other employee assigned to make the decision may accept the stipulation and render a decision based on the stipulation.
+If the appeals referee, hearing officer, or other employee assigned to make the decision does not believe the stipulation provides sufficient information to make a decision, then the appeals referee, hearing officer, or other employee assigned to make the decision must S828 [Edition 2] Page 5 General Assembly Of North Carolina Session 2011 1 reject the stipulation.
+The decision to accept or reject a stipulation must occur in a recorded 2 hearing."
+3 SECTION 2.(e) This section becomes effective November 1, 2012.
+4 5 PART III.
+COMPLIANCE WITH THE TRADE ADJUSTMENT ASSISTANCE 6 EXTENSION ACT OF 2011: NEW HIRE DIRECTORY 7 SECTION 3.(a) G.S.
+110-129.2(c) reads as rewritten: 8 Report Contents. - Each report required by this section shall contain the name, 9 address, and social security number of the newly hired employee, the date services for remuneration were first performed by the newly hired employee, and the name and address of 10 11 the employer and the employer's identifying number assigned under section 6109 of the Internal Revenue Code of 1986 and the employer's State employer identification number.
+12 13 Reports shall be made on the W-4 form or, at the option of the employer, an equivalent form, 14 and may be transmitted magnetically, electronically, or by first-class mail."
+15 SECTION 3.(b) G.S.
+110-129.2(j) is amended by adding a new subdivision to 16 read: the term: